 Paradigms in Physics, a nationally recognized curriculum

-In 1997, the OSU Physics Department implemented a total revision of all the upper-division theory courses.
-Paradigms courses feature a wide variety of active-engagement teaching strategies, including Small Whiteboard Questions, collaborative problem-solving, kinesthetic activities, physical manipulatives and computer visualization.
+Paradigms in Physics is a total revision of the upper-division classroom courses.
+Paradigms courses feature a wide variety of active-engagement teaching strategies, including Small Whiteboard Questions, collaborative problem-solving, kinesthetic activities, physical manipulatives, and computer visualization.
 Paradigms have innovative course structures that support these teaching strategies and organize the physics and math ideas in ways that are aligned with how professionals think.

 Get professional development while assisting fellow students as a learning assistant